SIT192 - Discrete Mathematics

 |Enrolment modes:||Trimester 1: Burwood (Melbourne), Waurn Ponds (Geelong), Cloud (online)|

 Trimester 2: Burwood (Melbourne), Cloud (online)

 John Cameron (Trimester 1), Vicky Mak (Trimester 2)

-|Contact hours:||3 x 1 hour lectures, 1 x 1 hour practical per week.
+Campus: 3 x 1 hour class per week, 1 x 1 hour practical per week.

 Assumed knowledge: Year 12 mathematics or equivalent.
 The unit SIT190 is recommended for students who did not complete VCE Mathematical Methods 3 and 4.
-Online teaching methods require internet access.
-Please refer to the most current computer specifications.

 Unit Fee Information